tendermint/tendermint/spec/abci++/abci++_basic_concepts.md

 - [**ExtendVote:**](./abci++_methods.md#extendvote) It allows applications to force their validators to do more than just validate within consensus. `ExtendVote` allows applications to include non-deterministic data, opaque to Tendermint, to precommit messages (the final round of voting).
-The data, called *vote extension*, will also be made available to the application in the next height, along with the vote it is extending, in the rounds where the local process is the proposer.
+The data, called *vote extension*, will be broadcast and received together with the vote it is extending, and will be made available to the Application in the next height, in the rounds where the local process is the proposer.
-  If the Application does not have vote extension information to provide, it returns a 0-length byte array as its vote extension.
   Tendermint calls `ExtendVote` when it is about to send a non-`nil` precommit message.
+  If the Application does not have vote extension information to provide at that time, it returns a 0-length byte array as its vote extension.

 - [**VerifyVoteExtension:**](./abci++_methods.md#verifyvoteextension) It allows
   validators to validate the vote extension data attached to a precommit message.
 If the validation